zchee/golang-wiki/PortingPolicy.md

 Before any code relating to a port can be added to the main Go repository, the following must all be done:

+  * A proposal must be filed and accepted in which the Go team accepts overall responsibility for having the new port in the core Go tree.
+In general, each new port carries an upkeep cost separate from the direct maintenance.
+That cost varies by port, depending on how similar a new port is to existing ones.
+The cost must be balanced by an overall benefit in the form of potential new users or use cases for Go.

   * At least one developer must be named (and agree) to maintain the port, by making required updates in a timely manner as architecture or operating system requirements change.

   * A developer must be named (and agree) to maintain the builder, the machine trying each git revision and providing data for https://build.golang.org.